fxbonnet/fffc/README.md

 * in case the format of the file is not correct, the program should fail but say explicitly why
 * a fixed format file may be very big (several GB)

+## To setup
+1.npm install
+2.Run index.html on browser.
+3.Select your fixed file and metadata file.
+4.Generate csv file by clicking on the Generate button 3.Run test.html to perform test cases.